BoundPlanner: A convex-set-based approach to bounded manipulator trajectory planning: Conclusions

 \section{Conclusions}

 A novel Cartesian path planner based on convex sets, called BoundPlanner, is proposed in this work for fast planning in cluttered environments for robot manipulators.
-Furthermore, the online trajectory planner BoundMPC was extended to handle convex sets as bounds, allowing a robot to safely execute complex manipulation tasks in confined spaces using a novel collision avoidance formulation for the entire robot kinematics based on convex sets.
+The online trajectory planner BoundMPC was extended to handle convex sets as bounds, allowing a robot to safely execute complex manipulation tasks in confined spaces including collision avoidance for the entire robot kinematics.
 The proposed approach was compared with state-of-the-art methods on a 7-DoF robot manipulator in two scenarios.
-The first scenario requires the robot to grasp into a box in a strongly constrained environment where the novel collision avoidance is demonstrated and the fast planning times compared to global planners are highlighted.
-In the second scenario, the replanning capabilities of BoundPlanner are demonstrated to create safe and performant trajectories online.
-In future work, BoundPlanner will be embedded in a higher-level task-planning and decision-making framework to solve long-horizon manipulation tasks safely and reliably.
+The first scenario requires the robot to grasp into a box in a strongly constrained environment where the collision avoidance is demonstrated and the fast planning times compared to global planners are highlighted.
+The second scenario demonstrates the replanning capabilities of BoundPlanner to create safe and performant trajectories online.
+Future work will embed BoundPlanner in a higher-level decision-making framework to solve long-horizon manipulation tasks reliably. \review{There is no guarantee that a joint trajectory exists along the bounded path, which needs to be investigated further.}